ghimiresunil/Awesome-ML-Toolbox/README.md

 - [GNU Stow](https://www.gnu.org/software/stow/): Symlink farm manager which takes distinct packages of software and/or data located in separate directories on the filesystem, and makes them appear to be installed in the same place.
 - [vagrant](https://app.vagrantup.com/session):  Tool for building complete development environments
 - [crontab](https://www.geeksforgeeks.org/crontab-in-linux-with-examples/): ‘Crontab’ Command on Linux works in the system’s background.
+- [scp](https://www.geeksforgeeks.org/scp-command-in-linux-with-examples/): Command in Linux system is used to copy file(s) between servers in a secure way
 - [rsync](https://linuxize.com/post/how-to-use-rsync-for-local-and-remote-data-transfer-and-synchronization/): transfer and synchronize files or folders between local devices and remote Linux-based servers
 - [wormhole](https://www.omgubuntu.co.uk/2017/06/wormhole-fast-secure-way-send-files-users-cli): Use Wormhole to Send Files from the Command Line (Fast & Secure)